-- If buces [adjust the root we charge the cost to the find-account. - If the group-number of constraints the same as that of contribuscent( of) (before starting path compression) we charge the cost to the node-account of by - Otherwise we charge the cost to the find-account.
+- If consolide is the root we charge the cost to the find-account. - If the group-number of contribution is the same as that of contribution (or in (before starting path compression) we charge the cost to the node-account of p. - Otherwise we charge the cost to the find-account.